 Some keywords differ in the structure only, while their meaning is quite similar.
 As mentioned in Step 2, Google has stepped aside from word-for-word query interpretation with the release of RankBrain.
 Currently, the engine is intelligent enough to understand the meaning behind queries.

 There are a few things that have little to no impact on the query meaning.
 So, Google skips them when analysing users’ queries.
 So should you.

 Google doesn’t focus on the word form, be it a singular or plural, infinitive or gerund, etc. For the query “back pain treatment,” you’ll get results with the word “treatment” used in the plural.

 Particles, prepositions, and conjunctions can hardly change the query meaning.
 So, Google doesn’t care much about them.
 If you search for “lower back pain while sleeping,” some results will have the conjunction “when” instead of “while.”

 What’s also no big deal for Google today is the word order.
 Let’s type in “pregnancy chiropractic care.”
 The word “pregnancy” is at the beginning of the original query, but at the end of the target phrase in search results.

 Grammar distinctions are not the only things Google ignores.
 The engine also knows synonyms and treats a lot of them equally.
-For the query “chiropractic advantages,” the first result you see is optimized for “chiropractic benefits.”
+For the query “chiropractic advantages,” the first result you see is optimised for “chiropractic benefits.”
 Note that neither the title nor the post contains the word “advantages.”

 7. Group chiropractic keywords into categories

-Once you filter out keywords with minor differences, it’s time to categorize the rest.
+Once you filter out keywords with minor differences, it’s time to categorise the rest.
 Categories can vary by many factors, from the target audience and location to purpose and cost.
 Check out a table with the examples of categories for the word “chiropractor.”